-High hopes and expectations: let's start with shipping.
-At last found a shipping provider for our international shipments and I though that at this time that all our problems related to pricing and delivery times were solved.
-How naive I was 😇...
-Practical but not that hot.
-A year later, best solutions still reside in packaging optimization and not much on carriers' selection.
+- With high hopes and expectations, we tackled our shipping issues.
+At last, we found a shipping provider for our international packages and I thought that all our problems related to pricing and delivery times would be solved.
+How naive I was 😇 A year later, best solutions still reside in packaging optimization and not much on carriers' selection.

-After a lot of research, we finally managed to create and make enamel pins.
-We struggled a lot, everybody loves them all and we've been approached a lot to make collaborations.
-Another important step was to use money we didn't have to buy a brand new hot foil stamping machine.
-We discovered a whole new world, new people, new materials and new technics.
-We're crazy in love with this machine we still don't use enough today.
-But wait and see 😉
+- After a lot of research, we finally managed to create and make enamel pins.
+We struggled a lot, but everybody loves them and we've been approached a lot to do partnerships.
+Another important step was to spend money we didn't have to buy a brand new foil stamping machine.
+We discovered a whole new world, along with its new people, new materials, and new techniques.
+We're crazy in love with this machine, but we still don't use enough today.
+Just wait and see 😉

-Knock Knock.
+- Knock Knock.
 Who's there?
-Taxes!
-Oh Surprise!
-Oh my goodness!
-We weren't so not prepared for this.
-Let's say we learned a lot 😌 Today, when I look back at this period, I'm amazed by our progress and the struggles we've been through - administratively speaking -.
+Surprise it taxes season!
+Oh my goodness, we were so not prepared for this.
+Let's say we learned a lot 😌 Today, when I look back at this period, I'm amazed by our progress and the administrative struggles we've been through.

 April – May